 "Me, either."

 "That settles it, then," Tyler concluded.
-"That name or names ought to ring down through history, but none of us remembers them, probably because we were never taught.
+"That name or names ought to ring down through history, but none of us remember them, probably because we were never taught.
 That knowledge has been kept from us.
 Whomever it was must have been up to something, probably planning for Mother Brain to seize as much power as it could, then turn that power over to him, her, or them."

 "That's one hell of a long-term plan," Hale said.